Education and Career Development

 Deciding what to do with your life after school is a tough decision for any young adult.
 Career Launch encourages Club members ages 13 to 18 to assess their skills and interests, explore careers, make sound educational decisions and prepare to join our nation's work force.
 The CareerLaunch website provides Club teens with online career exploration, college and job search information and interactive activities.
 Mentoring, job shadowing and training opportunities round out the program.

 The objective of the Destinations Program is to help high school members (grades 9-12) develop a solid plan for their future following their high school graduation.
-It is a year-rjound career preparatory program that exposes youth to potential career paths, help them discover their strengths and interests, develop thier marketable skill, and expose them to various community, vocational and college opportunities.
+It is a year-round career preparatory program that exposes youth to potential career paths, helps them discover their strengths and interests, develops their marketable skills, and exposes them to various community, vocational and college opportunities.